hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 > git reset --hard origin/gh-pages
 > git branch
 >    gh-pages
->    test-branch
+>    My-branch
-> git checkout test-branch
+> git checkout My-branch
 > # make changes
 > git add -u
 > git commit -m ...       <== add commit message here
 > git push upstream https://github.com/hoytpr/wrangling-genomics
-> # submit pull request using "test-branch" branch      <== using your online GUI
+> # submit pull request to The Carpentries using "My-branch" branch      <== using your online GUI
 > git checkout gh-pages
 > ```

 ### Remember:
-- Make changes to the Carpentries lesson using the command-line on **your local** repo using test-branch (not gh-pages)
+- Make changes to the Carpentries lesson using the command-line on **your local** repo using My-branch (not gh-pages)
-- Push changes to same test-branch (not gh-pages) of your online GitHub repo
+- Push changes to same My-branch (not gh-pages) of your online GitHub repo
-- Send in PR (to SWC lesson site) from **remote** Github repo (GUI) using test-branch (not gh-pages)
+- Send in PR (to SWC lesson site) from **remote** Github repo (GUI) using My-branch (not gh-pages)
-- When accepted by maintainer and merged, **delete your** test-branch (at SWC lesson site)
+- When accepted by maintainer and merged, **delete your** My-branch (at SWC lesson site)
-- Deleting your branch which will show as an option on the PRs tab of the Carpentries lesson after merging.
+- (Deleting your branch which will show as an option on the PRs tab of the Carpentries lesson after merging.)

 ## To clean things up
 - Go back to local command line